jaywink/ansible-letsencrypt/README.md

        ```

 * Note!
 If this role fails in the cert request part, you might have stopped services - take care!
 * If the cert has been requested before, this role will automatically try to renew it, if possible.
 Disable this functionality by setting `letsencrypt_force_renew` to `false`.
+No renewal will be attempted in this case if cert is not due for renewal.
 * A `www.` subdomain will automatically be requested along with the certificate.
     * To disable this behaviour, set `letsencrypt_request_www` to `false` in your vars.